 - In addition, many volunteers performed heroic tasks by delivering food and medicine to remote villages after the storm.

-- Moreover, her heroic decision to speak up for justice inspired many others to find their own voices.
+- Moreover, her heroic decision to speak up for justice inspired others to find their own voices.

 - Eventually, the heroic efforts of the rescue team brought everyone safely out of the collapsed building.